gdanetra/auth/README.md

 if ($auth->isIdle()) {
     // Sitting around for too long
-}
+    // User is automatically logged out and status set to ANON }

 if ($auth->isExpired()) {
     // Sitting around way too long!
-}
+    // User is automatically logged out and status set to ANON }
 ```